PietPtr/Ex-PART/docs/programming.md

 Notice that this is exactly the same syntax as component instantiation.
 The only difference in semantics is that now we use a _system name_ instead of a component name.
 This `<system_name>` is one of the systems in the `.expi` file, and may be [`unplaced`](#unplaced-systems).

+# Error Messages

+Ex-PART's error system is _very_ simple: it uses haskell's `error :: String -> a` function whenever anything unexpected happens.
+Occasionally Ex-PART will dump extra output in the error message as well.
+This list aims to go through all error messages Ex-PART may throw and provide a short explanation on why this error may be thrown and what can be done to fix it.

+If an error is not mentioned here, it is probably in [the maintenance guide](maintenance.md), as it may be indicative of an error in Ex-PART instead of in your code.

+## Errors List

+- `clash-generator/Flattener.hs:131:` No connection specified for element $name (is $type), port $portname
+  - The flattener searched for a driver for the port $portname of element $name (which is of component or system type $type), but could not find it.
+Check if that port is indeed connected to something.
+- `clash-generator/Flattener.hs:151:` No connection specified for io statement $io in system $sysid
+  - Flatenner couldn't find a driver for the IO port $io of a system called $sysid.
+Also prints all the connections that it did find.
+Check if that port is connected.
+- `compiler/Compiler.hs:91:` No components in expc file...
+  - An .expc file must contain at least one component.
+- `elaboration/ElaborateConnection.hs:9:` Cannot connect ports $from -> $to as they have differing types: $fromType -> $toType.
+  - Ports must have the same type when they are connected, this error is thrown when two ports are connected with different types.
+- `elaboration/ElaborateConnection.hs:25:` Cannot find port with name $portName in $iostats
+  - The port with name $portName was not found in the IO statements of an element.
+It prints the IO statements it did find.
+- `elaboration/ElaborateConnection.hs:27:` Found several ports with name $portName in $iostats
+  - Only place in Ex-PART that actually errors when several entities of the same names are found, instead of just picking the first one.
+There are several ports with the name $portName.
+To help debugging, the IO statements that were searched were found.
+- `elaboration/ElaborateConnection.hs:40:` Cannot find element with name $name in $elemnames
+  - During Yosys postprocessing a bitwidth of ports must be found, and that can be quite hidden in the data structures.
+That's why these elements must be searched through and these kind of errors may be thrown.
+If an element that does not exist occurs in e.g. a connection statement this error may be thrown.
+- `elaboration/ElaborateConnection.hs:42:` Found several components with name
+  - Similar issues but with several components with the name.
+- `elaboration/Elaboration.hs:76:` Cannot find system $name in this scope. $(map systr_name systrees)
+  - Is thrown for system instantiations that refer to systems that are not in scope.
+Check if the system is in scope or you've given your instantiation/repetition statement the correct type.
+- `elaboration/Multiconnection.hs:8:` Cannot connect differing amount of ports: $from' -> $to'
+  - Multiconnections can only connect ranges of the same size.
+Take care that the ranges you tried to connect are indeed of the same size.
+- `elaboration/Multiconnection.hs:20:` Cannot find repetition with name \$repname for multiconnection \$repname:\$portname
+  - The specified multiconnection refers to a repitition with $repname, the system did not find any repetition with that name in scope.
+Check if you are referring to the correct repetition.
+- `elaboration/Repetition.hs:34:` Missing option `chain_in` in chain statement
+  - Chain statements _must_ contain a `chain_in` option ([Chains](#chain-statement))
+- `elaboration/Repetition.hs:37:` Missing option `chain_out` in chain statement
+  - Chain statements _must_ contain a `chain_out` option ([Chains](#chain-statement))
+- `elaboration/Repetition.hs:42:` Missing option `component` in repetition statement.
+  - Repeat and chain statements _must_ contain a `component` option ([Chains](#chain-statement), [Repeat](#repeat-statement))
+- `elaboration/Repetition.hs:45:` Missing option `amount` in a repetition statement.
+  - Repeat and chain statements _must_ contain a `amount` option ([Chains](#chain-statement), [Repeat](#repeat-statement))
+- `elaboration/Repetition.hs:48:` Missing option `layout` in a repetition statement.
+  - Repeat and chain statements _must_ contain a `layout` option ([Chains](#chain-statement), [Repeat](#repeat-statement))
+- `elaboration/Repetition.hs:119:` Cannot find element $elemName in source files.
+  - The system searched for an element of a certain name but couldn't find either a component or a subsystem of that name.
+Check if you spelled the system or component name correctly in every repetition.
+- `elaboration/Repetition.hs:172:` Unknown layout procedure.
+  - The only available layout procedures are `horizontal`, `vertical`, and `identical` ([Repeat](#repeat-statement)).
+Use only those, or implement a new one at this line.
+- `json-builder/JSONBuilder.hs:21:` Top-level coordinates must be constants.
+  - As defined in [System Definitions](#system-definitions), the top-level system must have constant coordinates.
+Ex-PART found a non-constant coordinate.
+- `json-builder/JSONBuilder.hs:32:` expi file contains a cyclic coordinate definition, cannot generate location JSON.
+  - Ex-PART found a cyclic dependency for coordinates or sizes, see issue [#13](https://github.com/PietPtr/Ex-PART/issues/13)
+- `nextpnr/Nextpnr.hs:28:` nextpnr terminated with code $code
+  - Somewhere in nextpnr an error occured, usually this is a failed assertion, a segfault, or some error in the python script (`nextpnr/constrainer.py`).
+In any case, take a look at `nextpnr.err` for more information.
+- `parser/Types.hs:149:` Cannot find bitwidth of type $type
+  - Bitwidth for types are hardcoded in Ex-PART, as that was the fastest solution for now.
+It _should_ use Clash's system that maps types to bitwidths (See also issue [#2](https://github.com/PietPtr/Ex-PART/issues/2)).
+If you want to add a type's bitwidth, add it to the case statement here.
+- `yosys/Postprocessing.hs:204:` Could not find driver $cid in $(sys_connections system)
+  - $cid is some connection ID, so an element and a port.
+In the connections in the current system, no driver driving this connection ID was found.
+It also provides a list of connections of the system so you can see which connections _were_ found.
+- `yosys/Postprocessing.hs:331:` cannot find net for cid in netmap \$cid (\$netmap)
+  - Errors here are harder to debug and more often errors in Ex-PART.
+- `yosys/Postprocessing.hs:333:` No net found, something is disconnected... $port (\$relevantConnections) (\$netmap)
+  - Some output port $port is not connected to anything.
+- `yosys/Preprocessing.hs:63:` Found zero-output component.
+  - Components must have at least one output.
+- `yosys/Yosys.hs:54:` Clash terminated with code $code
+  - Clash terminated with an error.
+Take a look at the `clash.err` in one of the folders in `builds/` in the output directory.
+- `yosys/Yosys.hs:138:` Yosys terminated with code $code
+  - Yosys had some error, take a look at the `yosys.err` and `yosys.log` in the output directory.